Tai Tapu Sculpture Garden is an evolving sculpture garden and native regeneration project.

-Melissa Reimer is a freelance writer, editor and curator.
-In 2013 she returned to Christchurch from Wanaka, where she managed Gallery Thirty Three and worked with the Sculpture in Central Otago crew.
+Melissa Reimer is a writer, editor and curator.
 She has worked in Christchurch galleries CoCA and Chambers 241 Gallery and curated a number of pop up exhibitions in Christchurch pre and post 'quake.
-She is now at Heritage New Zealand Pouhere Taonga working with other great people to protect and share our built and cultural heritage.

 Melissa undertook her formal studies at the University of Canterbury, majoring in English Literature, and Art History and Theory.
-Melissa completed her Doctorate in 2010, with a thesis examining the influence of modern art on writing and music at the fin-de-siècle.
-Her particular fields of interest include the life and literature of Katherine Mansfield, and Impressionism in the Arts.
+She completed her Doctorate in 2010, with a thesis examining the influence of modern art on writing and music at the fin-de-siècle.
+Her particular fields of interest include the life and literature of Katherine Mansfield, Impressionism in the Arts and NZ sculpture.
 She has published and presented her findings here in New Zealand and internationally.
 Melissa is committed to the arts in Christchurch with a strong desire to see more sculpture in public spaces and private residences throughout the city.